amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `To create a Clothing array to store the item1 and item2 instances, add square braces in the object for an array and you can use curly braces for the values`

-# 18. How would you declare the MIN_PRICE field of the Clothing class?
-#     The value of this field should never change.
+# 18. How would you declare the MIN_PRICE field of the Clothing class?<br>The value of this field should never change.
 Accessing this field should not require you to create a Clothing instance.

 [ ] public double static final MIN_PRICE = 10.0;